jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pii-leakage-whitehat/index.md

 so that the application in question is attacked, and vulnerabilities that give access to external people or systems to the private information of the mobile application user are identified.
-Again, this is something to be done periodically; at least it is what we recommend.
+Again, this is something to be done periodically, as part of an effective [vulnerability management](../../solutions/vulnerability-management/) strategy.
+At least it is what we
+recommend.

 It would indeed be prudent to stop collecting so much information to